vokbuda/ADM-HW3/README.md

     > `get_html.py` saves source code into related `.html` file<br>
     > `extract_info.py` is a file which gets information related to each restaurant and saves it into tsv files
 2. __`RQ2`__:
     - `2.0.0preprocessing.py` is a file that processes the `.tsv` files generated in RQ1.
-It adds a new column with cleaned and preprocessed descriptions.
-The output is saved in         the folder `processed_files`, containing one processed file per restaurant.
+It adds a new column containing cleaned and preprocessed descriptions.
+The output is             saved in the `processed_files` folder, with one processed file per restaurant.
+    - `2.1.1voc_and_inv_ind.py` is a file that builds a vocabulary and an inverted index from TSV files containing preprocessed Michelin restaurant descriptions.
+The output files         are `vocabulary.csv` and `inverted_index.json`.

      **Research Questions:**